 Thandai

-Thandai is a very refreshing spicy cold drink with aromatic flavors; main ingredients are almond, milk, sugar and some spices.
+Thandai is a very refreshing spicy cold beverage with aromatic flavors; main ingredients are almond, milk, sugar and some spices.
 Traditionally thandai is served during the Indian holiday “Holi”.
 Holi is a celebration of the harvest season.
+Recipe will serve 4.

 No ratings yet